StarskyCorp/Peter/README.md

         var customer = customerByIdResult.Value!;
         if (!customer.IsGold)
         {
-            return new InvalidResult<CreateOrderResponse>(nameof(customer.IsGold),
-                "Customer must be gold for creating an order");
+            return new SimpleInvalidResult<CreateOrderResponse>("Customer must be gold for creating an order");
         }

         if (!HasCredit(customer))